 \section{Conclusion}

-In the present paper, we studied a mathematical structure behind SPT phases and LSM type theorems protected by crystalline symmetry.
-Our approach is based on the same sprit of the Kitaev's proposal that the family of SRE states forms an $\Omega$-spectrum.~\cite{Kit13,Kit15} Once an $\Omega$-spectrum is given, one can define the generalized (co)homology theory.
+In the present paper, we studied a mathematical structure behind SPT phases and LSM-type theorems protected by crystalline symmetry.
+Our approach is based on the same spirit of Kitaev's proposal that the family of invertible states forms an $\Omega$-spectrum.~\cite{Kit13,Kit15} Once an $\Omega$-spectrum is given, one can define the generalized (co)homology theory.
 In this paper, we proposed and demonstrated that the classification of a crystalline SPT phase is a generalized homology over the real space manifold on which a physical system is defined.
-This approach divides the problems of crystalline SPT phases into two aspects, one of which is SPT phases protected by onsite symmetry as building blocks, and other is the role of crystalline symmetry.
+This approach divides the problems of crystalline SPT phases into two aspects: SPT phases protected by onsite symmetry as building blocks and the role of crystalline symmetry.
 In the generalized homology description, onsite symmetry is inherited in the $\Omega$-spectrum, and the topological nature compatible with the crystalline symmetry is described by the mathematical structure of the equivariant generalized homology.
-In this sense, the generalized homology approach can be applied to any SPT phases including fermionic systems.
-The underling physical picture of our approach is that regarding topological phenomena the correlation length of a bulk SRE state can be considered to be much smaller than the spatial length of crystalline symmetry such as lattice translation.~\cite{TE18}
+In this sense, the generalized homology approach applies to any SPT phases, including fermionic systems.
+The underlying physical picture of our approach is that regarding topological phenomena, the correlation length of a bulk invertible state can be considered much smaller than the spatial length of crystalline symmetry, such as lattice translation~\cite{TE18}.